emxsys/worldwind-web-app-tutorial/docs/lesson-3.md

 ```

 Also add the following `toggleLayer` method that will be used by the view models
-to toggled the `enabled` property of the layers.
+to toggle the `enabled` property of a layer.
 Note that toggling a layer
 will invoke `updateCategoryTimestamp`.
 Also note how our method enforces
-a rule that only allows one 'base' layer to be enabled at a time.
+an application rule that only allows one 'base' layer to be enabled at a time.

 ```javascript
 /**